-Thanks to our sponsor family, WA students with the chance to experience exciting practical sessions at Imperial College's Reach Out Lab and attend lectures by some of the most distinguished figures in science at the Royal Society of Medicine.
+Thanks to our sponsor family, WA students experience exciting practical sessions at Imperial College's Reach Out Lab - in 2022-23, more than 500 students visited! - and attend lectures by some of the most distinguished figures in science at the Royal Society of Medicine.

 Westminster Academy has an award-winning building and world class sports facilities.

 Our learning environment provides aspirational learning spaces for all our students both in and out of lessons.
-Westminster Academy is home to the world's first outdoor managed parkour venue, a beach volleyball court and professional, international standard pitches and courts.
+Despite our central London location, we have three 5-a-side football pitches, basketball courts, a beach volleyball court and a large sports centre.

 Westminster Academy students benefit from their own Chromebooks.

 As part of the Academyâs commitment to sustainability and to ensuring students are equipped with the tools needed to succeed in the future, each student is given a Chromebook for use at home and in school.
-While students continue to use text books and practise writing, Chromebooks and the Google Education suite offer diversity in the classroom, encourage independent learning as well as collaboration over pieces of work, and enable a seamless transition to remote learning.
+While students continue to use text books and practise writing, Chromebooks and the Google Education suite encourage independent learning as well as collaboration over pieces of work, and enable a seamless transition to remote learning.

 Sixth Formers achieve academic outcomes that give them choices.

-100% of our Sixth Form graduates gain university offers, but some may opt to take gap years, begin careers or apprenticeships.
-In 2021 one of our IB Career-Related Programme (IBCP) graduates achieved an apprenticeship with Visa.
+100% of our Sixth Form graduates gain university offers, but some opt to take gap years, begin apprenticeships, or go directly into careers

 Westminster Academy listens to the views of students and parents.

-Weekly Academy Council meetings and termly Parent Council meetings ensure that students, parents and carers have opportunities to provide insight into their experience and contribute to the development of the Academy.
+Student voice is heard at WA (see the website page).
+Regular parent evenings and informal coffee mornings ensure that parents and carers have opportunities to provide insight into their experience and contribute to the development of the Academy.

 Westminster Academy Sixth Form graduates progress to top universities.